igorcasmarques/igorcasmarques.github.io/my-story/4-long-distance-relationship.md

 - I could write "my way out of a paper bag."
 - I had a good voice for radio.

-I checked two out of these three boxes; my accent and lack of experience got in the way of the third.
+I checked the first two out of these three boxes; my accent and lack of experience got in the way of the third.
 Nevertheless, I got the job.

 ### Job duties

-They gave me the title of *assistant producer* and told me that that was not the position that I had applied for—that had gone to another young man—but that they had liked me and wanted to keep me because another student was going to graduate soon anyway.
+The people who hired me at Classical 89 gave me the title of *assistant producer* and told me that that was not the position that I had applied for—that had gone to another young man—but that they had liked me and wanted to keep me because another student was going to graduate soon anyway.

-I worked happily at Classical 89 until I graduated in 2013.

-My main tasks were:
+My main tasks as an assistant producer were:

 - Assist with the logistics of concert recordings
 - Edit and package interviews and live performances for the air
 - Support the full-time announcers in their shifts
-- Record my own shifts on weekday evenings and weekends
+- Pre-record shifts that would air on weekday evenings and weekends

 I've always chosen my words carefully because I hated being misunderstood as a child.
-Being an assistant producer at Classical 89 helped me elevate that personality trait into communicative power.
+Working at Classical 89 helped me elevate that personality trait into communicative power.
 I learned a lot by reading aloud what I'd written and then revising it until it sounded good enough to say it on the air.

 ### Crisis of self-awareness

-One day, I checked out a portable Zoom recorder.
-Strangely, I noticed that the recorder's storage was almost full, even though everyone tended to format the recorders before checking them in.
-I listened to the recording to find out who'd left it there so I could ask for their permission to clear the memory and use the recorder for my project.
+One day, I checked out a portable Zoom recorder at work.
+Strangely, I noticed that the recorder's storage was almost full, even though everyone used to format the recorders before checking them in after using them.
+I listened to the recording to find out who had made it so I could ask for their permission to clear the memory and use the recorder for my project.

 It was the young man who had gotten the position I had applied for.
 I'd been working with him for several months and I thought he was a nice guy.
 In the recording, he was interviewing his wife, as a joke.

 Then, out of nowhere, he began to role-play as me.

 He put on a thick accent and started acting stupid.
-In his role-play, he, or rather, *I* was courting his wife like a lustful jackass while she refused my advances, laughing.
+In his role-play, he, or rather, *I* was courting his wife like a jackass while she refused my advances, laughing.
 I thought it was weird that she acted like she knew who I was, even though we'd never met.
 Was I the person that couple liked gossiping about?
 Were there other people who thought I was like that?

 I didn't hear the whole thing.
-I couldn't, I was too perplexed.
+I paused the recording at some point because I was too perplexed to continue.
 Maybe that parody of me was a truer version of myself than the person I thought I was.

+I considered how rare and fleeting self-awareness can be.
+In the years since, I have accepted self-awareness as one my life's most elusive goals, and made peace with the fact that I may never know who I really am, or who I appear to be to other people.

-But I was not offended.
+I was baffled by my co-worker's recording, but not offended.
 I've always enjoyed making people laugh, regardless of the reason.

-I pondered on the rare and fleeting nature of self-awareness.
-In the years since, I have accepted self-awareness as one my life's most elusive goals, and made peace with the fact that I may never know who I really am,[^1] or who I appear to be to other people.

-Incidentally, I wish I had saved that recording.
+Incidentally, I wish I had saved that recording, but I think I deleted it right away.

 ## Chile 2010

 Vero had a friend from Chiguayante, her hometown, who had moved to Provo recently.
 I'd met her in Chile and thought she was great fun, so we met up once or twice that year.
-On 27 February 2010, she called me in the morning.
+On Saturday, 27 February 2010, she called me in the morning.

 ### 27F